Classic Cars for Sale

 |1931 Cadillac 355A

 In 1931 Cadillac offered an astounding array of models including V8, V12 and V16 engines, four cataloged wheelbase chassis and a nearly unimaginable array of cataloged coachwork from Fisher and Fleetwood.
-It was an offering which only General Motors, the titan of the American automobile industry, ...
+It was an offering that only General Motors, the titan of the American and indeed the world’s ...